Author has written 23 stories for Dukes of Hazzard.

 Mortgaging the Past – This was me trying to recapture the magic of writing for the sheer pleasure of it.
 It was testing out new legs, stumbling (roughly) forward.

 ‘Tween the Ditches – Another attempt at recapturing the magic.
 It wasn’t exactly what I wanted it to be, but I learned a few things from it.
-One might have been that a prompt is not an idea.
+One might have been that a prompt is not a plot line.
 Another is that vignettes seem natural to me.
 A plot is another whole (fickle) beast.
 But the boys, well, their relationship is unfailingly fun to explore.

 Cousin, Mine – Mining became something I needed to tell a tale about.
 I’d seen a piece of theatre that made me think differently about things I thought I knew, and that led to a bit of research on the subject.
 Plus I’d been chewing on the boys’ relationship post-Duke Luck… and figured that Bo really needed to grow up a bit more before the series could begin.
 Cousin, Mine was the result.
 It was also me teaching myself to go beyond technically executed writing into exploring “heart.”
 When it was done, I announced my “retirement” from fanfic.
 As you can see, I took this announcement seriously.
 Very seriously.

 Not This Time – came along one month after I finished posting Cousin, Mine, as proof that I was in (very serious) retirement.
 It was also me giving in to the recognition that vignettes come a heck of a lot easier than plot lines.

 Learning to Worry – is a favorite of mine.
 Luke needing Bo and never quite admitting it; Bo taking care of his older cousin without making too big a deal about it.
 Boys being boys.

 Truth or Dare – was me figuring that if I wasn’t in retirement, I should keep writing.
 Another stumble-step.